fingerprintjs/broyster/node/readme.md

         The HTTP server runs on the port provided by Karma, while the HTTPS port will run on +1 from that.
     - `setHttpsAndServerForKarma` That configures karma for HTTP and HTTPS testing without any additional work.
 - `@fpjs-incubator/broyster/node`:
     - `retryFailedTests` That allows overriding the different behavior of Jasmine specs.
 The new behavior will retry a failed test up until the maximum specified in the first parameter, with a delay between each such attempt, indicated by the second parameters (in miliseconds).
-Remember to only run it once.
+There is a safety mechanism to prevent recurring apply, however you may also use `helpers` in Jasmine.

 To use mixed HTTP/HTTPS testing, in your karma config file you need to:
 Set the protocol to https